-QDR welcomes deposits of digital data generated through qualitative and multi-method research.
-These data are valuable resources: they can be drawn on for secondary analysis; employed to enhance research transparency; and used for pedagogical purposes.
+QDR welcomes deposits of digital data generated through qualitative and multi-method research in the social sciences, health sciences, applied sciences, and humanities.
+Research data are valuable resources: they can be drawn on for secondary analysis, employed to enhance research transparency, and used for pedagogical purposes.
 Sharing qualitative data helps to demonstrate the rigor and power of qualitative research.

 Types of Data Projects